FAQ Driver Services

 I'm a new Illinois resident.
 How do I get a driver's license and automobile registration?

 As a new Illinois resident, you may continue to drive on your valid out-of-state driver's license for 90 days.
 CDL holders must notify the Secretary of State's office within 10 days of a change in their name and/or address and must obtain a corrected CDL within 30 days of any such change.
 To obtain a new driver's license, you must visit a Driver Services facility to surrender your out-of-state license and pass a vision screening, written exam and possibly a drive exam.
+(Note: Express facilities do not process out of state transfers or offer written testing.)
 You must change your vehicle registration within 30 days by filling out a form at a Driver Services facility.

 What can I do if I don't receive my license plate sticker renewal notice before it expires?